 Keep reading to learn, why you might want to pause before tossing them in the trash.

-Tea for the plants
+Used Tea bags for plants

 1. Tea adds nutrients to the soil.